 - Fatigue.
 You're likely to feel tired both because it's more difficult to breathe and because your body is getting less oxygen than it needs.

-When you inhale, air travels to your lungs through two major airways called bronchi.
-Inside your lungs, the bronchi subdivide like the roots of a tree into a million smaller airways (bronchioles) that finally end in clusters of tiny air sacs (alveoli).
-You have about 300 million air sacs in each lung.
+When you inhale, air goes to your lungs thru 2 major airways called bronchi.
+Inside your lungs, the bronchi divides similar to roots of a tree into a million smaller airways (bronchioles) which ends in clusters of tiny air sacs (alveoli).
+You have about 300 million air-sacs in each lung.
 Within the walls of the air sacs are tiny blood vessels (capillaries) where oxygen is added to your blood and carbon dioxide — a waste product of metabolism — is removed.
 The air sac walls also contain elastic fibers that help them expand and contract like small balloons when you breathe.

 Effects of emphysema - What happens?